fauna-labs/serverless-fauna/README.md

 > NOTE: This package has not reached a 1.0 release yet.
 Minor version releases may still contain breaking changes.
 If you wish, you can restrict your projects to only accepting patch updates by prefacing the version number with a `"~"` in your `package.json` file.
 For example, `"~0.2.0"` or `"~0.1.6"`

-## FQL X (beta)
+## FQL 10 (beta)

-To specify FQL X resources in serverless-fauna, you must declare them under the top-level property `fqlx`.
-The `sls fauna deploy` and `remove` commands will run both FQL 4 and FQL X resources declared in the same file.
+To specify FQL 10 resources in serverless-fauna, you must declare them under the top-level property `fql10`.
+The `sls fauna deploy` and `remove` commands will run both FQL 4 and FQL 10 resources declared in the same file.

-To run only FQL X or 4 resources, use `sls fauna fqlx|fql4 deploy` or `sls fauna fqlx|fql4 remove`.
+To run only FQL 10 or 4 resources, use `sls fauna fql10|fql4 deploy` or `sls fauna fql10|fql4 remove`.

-### Supported FQL X Resources
+### Supported FQL 10 Resources

 - Functions